Draft Report for Public Comment and Consultation

 The Review Team will gather input and information on the five key areas by assessing relevant documentation and conducting in-depth reviews of selected cases.
 Case reviews will include consultations with external stakeholders, particularly clients, complainants, and, where relevant, outreach to host country government agencies.
 The Review will examine CAO complaints handled since the CAO Policy took effect in July 2021, with emphasis on FY2022–2025.
 For comparisons with pre‑FY2022 practice, the Review Team will primarily rely on existing reports.

 The Review Team will then produce a draft report with findings and recommendations for discussion, summarizing key observations for each focus issue, including stakeholder perspectives, implementation experiences, and any areas of ambiguity or inconsistency.
-Feedback on the draft report will be sought from internal and external stakeholders before a final report is produced for the Board.
+Feedback on the draft report will be sought from external stakeholders before a final report is produced for the Board.
 Upon producing a final report, the Review Team will also provide a summary of the feedback received in the public consultations

 Timeline

-• November 2025 - January 2026: Gather input and information on the five key areas
+- November 2025 - January 2026: Gather input and information on the five key areas

-• January - February 2026: Develop findings and recommendations for discussion
+- January - February 2026: Develop findings and recommendations for discussion

-• March - April 2026: Hold public consultations on the draft report
+- April - May 2026: Hold public consultations on the draft report

-• May 2026: Produce a final report for Board consideration
+- June 2026: Produce a final report for Board consideration

 Further information on the Review Team’s approach and work plan is available here: Scoping Report